datatogether/roadmap/README.md

 ** **
 ## Repo Links
-Each repository should carry with it it's own roadmap, defined by milestones.
-Check each repo's `readme.md` for details
+Each repository should carry with it its own roadmap, defined by milestones.
+Check each repo's `README.md` for details

 * [**api**](https://github.com/datatogether/api)
 * [**archive**](https://github.com/datatogether/archive)